icecube/icetray-public/cmake/resources/docs/pybindings.rst

 If you need finer-grained control of the return type of your wrapped methods, you can use the following macros:

-.. c:function:: GETSET(Objtype, GotType, Name)
+.. c:macro:: GETSET(Objtype, GotType, Name)

 	Define getter/setter methods to return by value.